Gluten-Free Holiday Feast

 Now I carry on the tradition, inviting friends and family to a table full of culinary gifts.
 This year’s gluten-free and allergy-friendly menu combines some Italian favorites with traditional holiday cuisine.
 It starts with Fava Bean Crostini, Braised Leeks in Red Wine Sauce and Yorkshire Popovers and moves on to the hearty entrée, Dijon Rosemary Encrusted Pork Loin with Citrus Sauce and Rosemary New Potatoes.
 A fun version of the Italian classic, Pizzelle Cannoli with Chocolate Chip Filling, delivers the sweet finish.

-These allergy-friendly recipes are surprisingly easy to make.
+These gluten-free recipes are surprisingly easy to make.
 Some can be prepared ahead so the host can relax with family and friends.

 Sharing the gift of food is a time-honored holiday tradition.
 Now with this gluten-free, allergy-friendly menu, it’s one that everybody can enjoy.